thewikiweb/mediawiki-extension-newwiki/README.md

-# mediawiki-extension-newwiki
+# NewWiki
-MediaWiki extension to request and create wikis
+A MediaWiki extension to request and create wikis.